At a glance

 Prevalence and outlook

 Allergic rhinitis affects about 1 out of 4 people in industrialized countries like Germany.
-It usually first arises before the age of 20.
+Most people develop the symptoms before the age of 20.

 Dust mite allergies typically first develop in childhood or puberty, and never go away again.
 If people have allergic rhinitis for many years, the allergy might “move down” into the lower airways (lungs) too, causing asthma.